How to Report a Violation

-It is the policy of the Neighborhood Code Compliance Department to request the source of the complaint.
+It is the policy of the Code Enforcement Division to request the source of the complaint.
 It is also the department's policy to keep the source of the complaint confidential.
 There is a potential, however, that the department may be ordered to reveal this information in a judicial proceeding.
 This policy does not apply to animal noise cases which require the support of adjacent property owners/occupants in order to identify a public nuisance.
 The department will not accept complaints from anonymous sources.

 Information for Owners/Tenants

-Neighborhood Code Compliance encourages voluntary compliance through a Voluntary Compliance form requesting correction of the alleged violations.
-Notification to the property owner/property manager allows the responsible party to take corrective action prior to, and possibly eliminating the need for, an on-site property inspection by an NCCD Inspector/Investigator.
+Code Enforcement encourages voluntary compliance through a Voluntary Compliance form requesting correction of the alleged violations.
+Notification to the property owner/property manager allows the responsible party to take corrective action prior to, and possibly eliminating the need for, an on-site property inspection by an Code Enforcement Inspector/Investigator.
 Typical sources of inquiries include: